Esmail-ibraheem/nanograd/README.md

 #### Overview
 The GPT (Generative Pre-trained Transformer) model is one of the most advanced and widely used language models today.
 It leverages the Transformer architecture to generate human-like text, making it an essential tool for various natural language processing tasks such as text completion, translation, and content generation.

-This implementation in nanograd is optimized for performance with CUDA and integrates seamlessly with other components of the nanograd library.
-It is designed to provide flexibility in model training, fine-tuning, and inference, allowing users to harness the power of GPT models in their applications.
+This implementation in nanograd is designed to provide flexibility in model training, fine-tuning, and inference, allowing users to harness the power of GPT models in their applications.

 #### Features:
 1. Tokenization: Includes a Byte-Pair Encoding (BPE) tokenizer, similar to tiktoken, for efficient text processing and vocabulary management.